Many entities (including LLCs) classified as partnerships for tax purposes pay guaranteed payments to partners or members who are service providers.

-For partnerships paying guaranteed payments, it may make sense in some cases to restructure them as payments out of net profits.
-Net profits payments, like guaranteed payments, are generally ordinary income subject to self-employment taxes for a service partner.
-Also, a net profits payment reduces the amount of net income allocated to the other partners.
-However, payments out of net profits, unlike guaranteed payments, allow the recipient partner to potentially make use of the new section 199A 20 percent deduction.
+For partnerships with guaranteed payments, it may make sense in some cases to restructure the payments as distributions with a matching profit allocation.
+Allocations of profits, like guaranteed payments, are generally ordinary income, and can be subject to self-employment taxes for a service partner.
+Also, an allocation of net profit to one partner reduces the net income allocated to the other partners.
+However, payments out of net profits, unlike guaranteed payments, allow the recipient partner to potentially make use of the section 199A 20 percent deduction.

 How the Section 199A Deduction Works

 For example, assume Amy, Brett, and Colin are equal 1/3 partners in a law practice (an LLC classified as a partnership for tax purposes) generating $300,000 of taxable income from legal fees every year.
 In exchange for services, each partner is paid a $100,000 guaranteed payment, reducing the partnership’s taxable income to $0.
-The partners learn that none of their income is eligible for the new section 199A 20 percent deduction.
+The partners learn that none of their income is eligible for the section 199A 20 percent deduction.
 In response, the partnership amends its operating agreement, providing that instead of a guaranteed payment, each partner is entitled to 1/3 of the partnership’s profits.
 Assuming the partnership again generates $300,000 of taxable income, each partner would be allocated $100,000 of net income.
-Provided each of the partners have taxable income under certain threshold amounts (generally $315,000 for married filing joint taxpayers and $157,500 for other filers), the partners are each eligible for the new section 199A 20 percent deduction, resulting in a $20,000 deduction and taxes paid on only $80,000 of the $100,0000 received.
+Provided each of the partners has taxable income under certain threshold amounts (generally $364,200 for married filing joint taxpayers and $182,100 for single filers, for the 2023 tax year), the partners are each eligible for the section 199A 20 percent deduction, resulting in a $20,000 deduction and taxes paid on only $80,000 of the $100,0000 received.

-Note: this result is achieved even though the partners participate in a specified service trade or business (as defined under new section 199A) that ordinarily does not generate income eligible for the new section 199A 20 percent deduction.
+Note: this result is achieved even though the partners participate in a specified service trade or business (as defined under section 199A) that ordinarily does not generate income eligible for the section 199A 20 percent deduction.
 This is because the partners each make under the taxable income threshold amount.
 But a business that is not considered a specified service trade or business can benefit from converting a guaranteed payment to a net income payment even if the recipient partner has taxable income exceeding the threshold amounts.
-However, other limitations could apply, like the W-2 wage limitation (again, see our previous insight for a discussion of these limitations).
+However, other limitations could apply, like the W-2 wage limitation.

-Partnerships considering altering payments of guaranteed payments should consult with their tax advisors and carefully consider amending agreements so that any changes do not produce unwanted economic changes.
-Generally, IRS regulations allow partnerships to make amendments to operating agreements that are effective as of the first day of the partnership’s taxable year, provided the amendments are effectuated before the due date of the partnership’s tax return.
-Accordingly, calendar year partnerships may be able to amend operating agreements for the 2018 tax year (provided the amendments are made before March 15, 2019) and have the amendments be effective as of January 1, 2018.
+Partnerships considering altering payments of guaranteed payments should consult with their tax advisors and carefully consider amending agreements to avoid unwanted economic changes.
+IRS rules and regulations allow partnerships to make amendments to operating agreements that are effective as of the first day of the partnership’s taxable year, provided the amendments are effectuated before the due date (without extensions) of the partnership’s tax return.
+Accordingly, calendar year partnerships may be able to amend operating agreements for the 2023 tax year (provided the amendments are made before March 15, 2024) and have the amendments be effective as of January 1, 2023.